Mikejo5000/vsts-docs-pr/docs/report/dashboards/add-charts-to-dashboard.md

 1. These charts are configured by the system.
 You can't edit them.
 2. These charts are user-configurable.

->[!NOTE]
+-->
+::: moniker range="vsts || >= tfs-2015 <= tfs-2018"

+## Prerequistes

->**Required permissions:** You must be a team admin to add a chart to a team dashboard or homepage, or be [granted permissions to manage a dashboard](dashboard-permissions.md).
+You must be a team admin to add a chart to a team dashboard or homepage, or be [granted permissions to manage a dashboard](dashboard-permissions.md).
 Or, if you're a member of the Project Administrators group, you can add charts to any team's dashboards or home page.
+::: moniker-end

-::: moniker range="vsts || >= tfs-2015.1 <= tfs-2018"
+::: moniker range="vsts || >= tfs-2015 <= tfs-2018"

 <a id="build-history"></a>
 ## Add a build history chart

+Each time a build is run, it logs information about the build, including the run time, errors and warnings, and whether it successfully completed or failed.

 >[!NOTE]
-><b>Feature availability: </b> This chart is supported from VSTS and TFS 2015.1 and later versions.
-With VSTS and later versions of TFS, you can also add it to a team dashboard from the [widget catalog](widget-catalog.md#build-history-widget).
+>You can also add this chart to a team dashboard from the [widget catalog](widget-catalog.md#build-history-widget).

-Each time a build is run, it logs information about the build, including the run time, errors and warnings, and whether it successfully completed or failed.

 1. Select your [team context](../../settings/switch-team-context.md?toc=/vsts/report/toc.json&bc=/vsts/report/breadcrumb/toc.json) and then open the Build hub to add a build history chart to a team dashboard.
+(Requires TFS 2015.1 or later version).

 	![Add a build summary chart to a dashboard](_img/add-chart-build-summary.png)